 Do an online search to find lamb for sale near you.
 Be sure to compare lambs that are being raised in the same way that you would be raising yours.

-I typed in “grass fed lamb for sale in Ohio” and Chandler Hill Farm is the first result.
-Look at their prices.
+I did a search and is the one of the results.
 You’ll notice individually packaged cuts are from $10 (ground lamb) a pound up to $20 per pound.

 You’ll also notice that the price of a whole lamb is $5.75-6.00 per pound hanging weight, depending upon if you get a whole or half lamb.